Healthy Homes Assessment Epuni

 Draught Stopping Epuni

-If a draught could be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.
+If a draught could be felt through gaps that are too large or holes, it needs to be sealed.

-Find the complete specifications for the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections